khachatryan-dev/masonry-snap-grid-layout/README.md

 This package uses **GitHub Actions** to automatically publish new versions to **npm** when you push a version tag like `v1.0.0`.

 To use it:

 ```bash
 npm version patch
 git push origin main --tags
 ```

-Ensure you have your `NPM_TOKEN` saved in GitHub Secrets for automatic publishing.
+Make sure your `NPM_TOKEN` is saved in GitHub Secrets for automatic publishing.

 ---